Givko/KnowledgeBase/Learn_By_Doing/Part_2_Learn_epoll_with_simple_broadcast_server.md

 Today we'll complete the broadcast server.
 When a client sends "Hello\n", all other connected clients will receive it.

-## What We'll Build
+## What We'll Builda

-**Milestone 2:** Store accepted connections in a HashMap and register them for READABLE events
+**Milestone 2:** Store and Register Client Connections

-**Milestone 3:** Read data from client sockets (handling edge-triggered mode with WouldBlock)
+**Milestone 3:** Read Data and Broadcast Messages

-**Milestone 4:** Parse complete messages from TCP byte streams (handle message fragmentation with read buffers)
+- Handle edge-triggered reads
+- Parse message boundaries

-**Milestone 5:** Broadcast messages to all connected clients
+- Queue messages to other clients

-**Milestone 6:** Manage write buffers for partial sends (handle WRITABLE events and backpressure)
+**Milestone 4:** Write Buffered Data to Clients
+- Handle partial writes
+- Dynamic interest registration

 By the end, you'll have a working multi-client broadcast server that demonstrates the core patterns behind nginx, Redis, and async runtimes.